WPDevelopers/disable-feeds/readme.txt

 In `Settings -> Reading` you will find an option to allow global feeds.
 All other feeds (individual post comments, archives, search, category etc.) will still be disabled.

 == Changelog ==

+= 1.4.5 =
+* Forked from [solarissmoke](https://github.com/solarissmoke/disable-feeds) as plugin hasn't been updated for 5+ years
+* show compatibility with current versions of WP

 = 1.4.4 =
 * Add translation support.